 Take part in a class discussion on known topics

-Read short articles and summarize the main points
+Read short articles and summarise the main points

 Write 300–400 word essays or reports with basic structure